 Alberto Bisin, New York University

-Evidence from the Black Death” with Remi Jebwab and Noel D. Johnson
+“The Economic Impact of the Black Death” with Remi Jedwab and Noel D Johnson Journal of Economic Literature, Forthcoming [CEPR]

 “Geopolitics and Asia's Little Divergence: A Comparative Analysis of State Building in China and Japan after 1850” with Chiaki Moriguchi and Tuan-Hwee Sng